D. George Wyse

-D. George Wyse FRCPC is the Chair of the International Experts Advisory Committee of the Libin Cardiovascular Institute of Alberta (LCIA).
+D. George Wyse is the Chair of the International Experts Advisory Committee of the Libin Cardiovascular Institute of Alberta (LCIA).
 Wyse is a recognized and decorated international expert in the area of cardiac arrhythmias.
 His research led to fundamental changes in the way cardiac arrhythmias are treated, in specific, the reduction in use of certain antiarrhythmic agents.

 Education

 Wyse obtained his PhD in Pharmacology in 1969 from McGill University in Montreal, Quebec, Canada and subsequently conducted two years of postdoctoral research at the University of New Mexico in Albuquerque, New Mexico.
 After his stint in the United States, Wyse returned to Canada, completing his MD training in 1974 at the University of Calgary.
 By 1978, Wyse had completed specialization training in internal medicine at the Foothills Medical Centre, also located in Calgary, followed by training in cardiology at Oregon Health Sciences University in Portland, Oregon.